-Police investigating telephone bomb threat at CNN offices
+All clear after bomb threat forces evacuation of CNN offices

-NEW YORK (AP) — Police are investigating a phoned bomb threat at a building housing CNN’s offices in Manhattan.
+NEW YORK (AP) — Police have given the all-clear after a phoned in bomb threat forced the evacuation of CNN’s offices in New York.

-Police said the threat was received at the Time Warner building at 25 Columbus Circle Thursday night.
+Police said a man with a southern accent called CNN just after 10 p.m.
+Thursday and said five bombs had been placed throughout the facility inside the Time Warner building at Columbus Circle.

-CNN said several fire alarm bells signaling an evacuation rang inside its newsroom shortly after 10:30 p.m.
+Police said the building was evacuated and building security did a preliminary search.
+Police units then swept the building with the NYPD bomb squad on standby.

 Most Read Nation & World Stories